Pranshu2205/Dev-Social/README.md

 # Dev-Social
-Where Developers Build Together Share your code, collaborate on projects, showcase your portfolio, and accelerate your tech career on DevMatch.
+Where Developers Build Together Share your code collaborate on projects showcase your portfolio
+Accelerate Your Career
+Land opportunities by connecting with teams and mentors in tech